aleister1102/monsterinc/internal/common/README.md

 # Common Package

 ## Purpose
-The `common` package provides shared utilities used throughout the entire MonsterInc application, including HTTP client, file operations, error handling, memory management, and other utilities.
+The `common` package provides foundational utilities and shared components used throughout MonsterInc - a comprehensive security tool for website crawling, HTTP/HTTPS probing, and content monitoring.
+This package includes HTTP client infrastructure, file operations, error handling, memory management, progress tracking, and resource management utilities.

+## Package Role in MonsterInc
+As the foundation layer, this package supports all other components:
+- **Scanner & Monitor**: HTTP client and progress tracking
+- **Crawler & HTTPx Runner**: Resource limiting and retry mechanisms
+- **Datastore & Reporter**: File operations and memory management
+- **All Components**: Error handling and time utilities

 ## Main Components